Henny022/NierAutomataSplitter/README.md

 ## Features:
 * Configure which cutscenes to split on
 * **NEW** Experimental support for non-cutscene autosplit
-* **NEW** Experimental support for autostart that is compatible with both NG and NG+
-  * Note: May need a different timer start offset from 2.18 for NG and 2.40 for NG+

 ### Additional supported splits:
 * Prologue